team4909/2018-Core/README.md

 # The Green Alliance
 Team 4909's 2018+ Scouting System.

-We built The Green Alliance to alleviate many of the difficulties regarding electronic scouting.
+We built The Green Alliance to alleviate many of the difficulties regarding scouting.

-## Prerequisites
+## Input Device Configurations
-- Raspberry Pi 3 w/ 16GB SD Card
+The Green Alliance supports a variety of input device configurations to accomodate the workflows of most teams, both offline and online.

-- Data Input Devices (chose one configuration)
+- 6 Devices (Laptop/Tablet/Phone) Connected to Cloud Server
-  - Six Kindle Fire 7 Tablets
+  - Syncs directly to Cloud
-  - Six Ethernet Capable Laptops with 8+ Port Switch
+- 6 Kindle Fires Connected to Raspberry Pi

-## Installation
+  - Connected via Bluetooth
-1) Install [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on your Pi 3
+- 6 Laptops Connected to Raspberry Pi
-2) Run the respective `install.sh` files found in this repo
+  - Connected via a Ethernet switch

-## Debugging
+In all of the above configurations, teams must have a laptop to effectively visualize the scouting data and fetching data from an offline Raspberry Pi requires the use of an Ethernet cable.

-To debug at event, it is easiest to configure SSH/VNC with [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
-Once configured, you can connect any laptop to the Pi and SSH/VNC to `thegreenalliance.local`.
+Please note that all the configurations will auto-sync when any of the devices are connected to the internet.

 ## Bugs / Feature Requests
 Please create a GitHub issue for any bugs or new feature requests.